 Investments - Money market mutual funds are carried at cost, and thus not included within the fair value hierarchy.
-NPGA's investments in negotiable certificates of deposit are measured at fair value on a recurring basis and are classified within Level 2 of the fair value hierarchy at March 31, 2022.

-Derivative Instruments - The fair values of NPGA's cash flow hedges are estimated using forward-looking natural gas curves and discounted cash flows that are observable or can be corroborated by observable market data and, therefore, are classified within Level 2 of the valuation hierarchy at March 31, 2023 and 2022.
+Derivative Instruments - The fair values of NPGA's cash flow hedges are estimated using forward-looking natural gas curves and discounted cash flows that are observable or can be corroborated by observable market data and, therefore, are classified within Level 2 of the valuation hierarchy at March 31, 2024 and 2023.

-Note 3: Transactions with Coalition Members
+Note 4: Transactions with Coalition Members